rh-mobb/aro-workshop-content/aro-content/ops/2-1-upgrades.md

 ### Configure the Managed Upgrade Operator

-Next, configure the Managed Upgrade Operator by using the following YAML:
+Next, configure the Managed Upgrade Operator by using the following YAML

+!!! info
+    As you are working through this workshop you'll often see Manifests listed for informational purposes, followed by a command that will use the yaml without having to copy/paste the whole thing.
+Read the manifest to understand what it is doing, then run the command in the following step.

 ``` title="muo-config-map.yaml"
 --8<-- "muo-config-map.yaml"